 - Falls due to broken sidewalks

 In fact, almost all of the forms that we consumers are provided and have to sign in order to participate have this waiver language in fine print at the bottom.
-As the law in this area has evolved, the courts have determined that only instructional activities shall be permitted to be included in these waivers of liability.
-The courts have held in many cases that, if the activity in question is recreational, then the release or form that the participant signs is invalid and goes against public policy.
+As the law in this area has evolved, the courts have determined that only instructional activities shall be permitted to be included in these liability waivers.
+The courts have held in many cases that if the activity in question is recreational, then the release or form that the participant signs is invalid and goes against public policy.

 Do You Have a Case?

-Before moving forward, we will conduct an investigation to determine the legitimacy of your case.
+Before moving forward, our injury attorneys will conduct an investigation to determine the legitimacy of your general negligence case.
 This may include an hour-long analysis of your case details, as well as a visit to the hospital or rehab facility where you are receiving treatment.
 Building a strong body of evidence will also help to establish your case.
 This can include everything from photos of your injuries to surveillance footage and witness testimonies.

-In some instances, there is only a certain amount of time when you are able to file a claim, so it’s important that you seek our assistance as soon as possible.
+In some instances, there is only a certain amount of time when you can file a claim, so it’s important that you seek our assistance as soon as possible.
 Generally, New York State requires that lawsuits for general negligence start within three years of the incident.
-Once a certain amount of time has passed, you won’t have the legal authority to sue.
+Once the statute of limitations has passed, you won’t have the legal authority to sue.

-Why Choose Leav & Steinberg for Your General Liability Case?
+Why Choose Leav & Steinberg LLP for Your General Negligence Case?

-You will have a personable and professional legal team, including a lawyer and paralegal, dedicated to your case.
-We provide cell phone numbers to ensure that we are as responsive as possible.
+We provide cell phone numbers to ensure we are as responsive as possible.
 For your convenience, particularly if your injuries limit your mobility, we can also meet at your home for your consultation.

 We have a unique case management system that allows us to store important client and case information.
-The program even allows us to digitally download documents so that clients have access to the information long after the case concludes.
+The program also enables us to digitally download documents so that clients can access the information long after the case concludes.

-Over the years, we have successfully litigated for several clients in general negligence cases, including those who have participated in recreational activities, as mentioned above.
+Over the years, our law firm has successfully litigated for several clients in general negligence cases, including those who have participated in recreational activities.
 In the case of Fusco v.
 Now & Zen, our attorneys were able to prove that our client was participating in karate and judo as recreation, not instruction.
 Therefore, the signed lawsuit waiver was invalid under New York law, and our client was granted due justice.